 The phở aroma is not so much about the meat used.
 Beef and chicken phở are both common in Saigon.
 Both share that distinctive aroma from the spices and aromatics used in the phở broth.
 The charred onion and ginger, together with the star anise, cloves, cinnamon stick, are what makes a phở broth special.

 So could we make a broth with these spices and aromatics that didn’t rely on boiling animal bones for hours?
-That is what these black and white beans in a vegetarian pho inspired broth have achieved.
+That is what these black and white beans in a veggie pho inspired broth have achieved.
 That unique phở aroma paired with the earthy taste and creamy texture of cannellini beans and black beans results in an incredibly aromatic, tasty, and healthy dish.

 Black and white beans